 On the last pages of the book there is a floor plan of Oso’s house.
 This is an excellent resource for talking about the story and reinforcing Spanish house vocabulary.
 For extra learning fun, act out the story with your child.
 Go from room to room and do the things that Oso does.
 You can purchase Oso en casa from Amazon.

-Songs to Learn Spanish House Vocabulary
+Songs to Learn about La Casa

 Spanish for You has a fun song to learn vocabulary for la casa.
 Mariana Iranzi wrote and performs the song and it has the lyrics on the screen.
 Listen to the Mi casa song here.

-Rockalingua has two songs to learn Spanish house vocabulary.
+Rockalingua has two songs to learn house vocabulary.
 Level one focuses on the rooms of the house and verbs associated with each place.
 Then, Level two adds more detail and family members.
 Both of the songs have free illustrated lyrics sheets and there is also a set of worksheets to practice Spanish house vocabulary.